Degrees & Majors

 Easily Start the Application Process

-No Test Scores Required
+No Test Scores Required.

-A GMAT or GRE score is not required. though applicants who do not hold a four-year degree must submit test scores.
+A GMAT or GRE score is not required.

 Tuition

-The program fee includes tuition, class materials, additional certificates, assessments, leadership and career coaching, mentoring, and more.
-See the Tuition tab below for more details.
+Tuition includes class materials, additional certificates, assessments, leadership and career coaching, mentoring, and more.

 Film and Media Studies Pathway, A.A.